Complex line fields on almost-complex manifolds: Main Theorems

 \subsection{Splitting off two complex line bundles}

 In this section we state necessary and sufficient conditions for splitting off two complex line bundles from a complex vector bundle, thus providing (under certain restrictions) necessary and sufficient conditions for $\cpspan(\xi) \ge 2$.
-In what follows, will denote the map induce from reduction mod \(k\) (see also Section \ref{sec:prelims}); also, we write \(\delta\) for the Bockstein associated to the coefficient sequence \(0 \to \Z \to \Z \to \Z/2 \to 0\), c.f.\ Notation \ref{notate:cohomologyops}(ii).
+In what follows, will denote the map induced by reduction mod \(k\) (see also Section \ref{sec:prelims}); also, we write \(\delta\) for the Bockstein associated to the coefficient sequence \(0 \to \Z \to \Z \to \Z/2 \to 0\), c.f., Notation \ref{notate:cohomologyops}(ii).

 We first consider the case when the complex rank of the bundle is odd.

 \begin{thm} Let \(X\) be a \emph{CW} complex of dimension \(2m\), where \(m\ge 3\) is an odd integer.
 Let \(\xi\) be a complex \(m\)-plane bundle over \(X\) and let \(\ell_1,\ell_2\) be complex line bundles over \(X.\)